pyth-network/pyth-sdk-rs/README.md

 All crates in this repository can be built for either your native platform or blockchain-specific platforms.
 Use `cargo build` / `cargo test` to build and test natively.

+### Schema Files

+JSON Schema files are provided to allow others to work with the various Pyth structures in languages other than Rust.
+These are also used within Pyth’s own repositories, for example within the pyth-sdk-js repo.
+Every time these structures change, new Schema’s must be generated and committed via the cargo run --example schema command.

+There is currently a CI check which ensures the schema files remain up-to-date.

 ### Creating a Release

 To release a new version of any of these crates, perform the following steps within the crate being released: